 Other Ways to Save on Your Bay Area Vacation

-A Go pass is only one way to save money in San Francisco—you'll find more multi-attraction passes in San Francisco than you will cable car lines.
+A Go San Francisco card is one way to save money in San Francisco, but you'll find more multi-attraction passes to try than there are flavors of chocolate at Ghirardelli.
 Before you buy a pass, you may also want to review the San Francisco CityPASS, the Pier 39 Pass, and the Fisherman's Wharf Pass.

 You'll find more ideas for saving money in the guide to San Francisco on a budget, which includes planning ahead to save on accommodations and travel costs.
-Taking a vacation to San Francisco during the slower spring and fall months is a great way to score discount tickets on airfare and hotels, and an excellent time to use the Go Pass since area attractions will be less crowded.
+Taking a vacation to San Francisco during the slower spring and fall months is also a great way to score discount tickets on airfare and hotels, and an excellent time to use the Go San Francisco card since area attractions will be less crowded.